wallix/notes/README.md

 # Adding DataPeps

-This application is meant as a tutorial to implement [End-to-End Encryption (E2EE)](https://en.wikipedia.org/wiki/End-to-end_encryption) with DataPeps on your own.
-Thanks to E2EE, your Notes are strongly protected with encryption performed directly on your browser and/or device.
-People that can access servers legally (admins, ...) or not (attackers, ...) will not be able to read your information.
+This is a tutorial for the implementention of [End-to-End Encryption (E2EE)](https://en.wikipedia.org/wiki/End-to-end_encryption) with [DataPeps](https://github.com/wallix/datapeps-sdk-js).
+Thanks to E2EE, Notes will be strongly protected with encryption performed directly on client devices.
+Anyone that can access servers legally (admins, ...) or not (attackers, ...) will not be able to read user information.

 Adding DataPeps support requires **no modification of the server code**.
 Only the `client/` needs to be updated.